 Besides the "women's question," other contentious issues in varying degrees also surfaced, notably ecumenism and theistic evolution.
 Already in the 1950s Stob, Kromminga, and other CRCNA leaders had pressed the denomination to reconsider its long-standing opposition to membership in the World Council of Churches (WCC).
 At the least, they urged the CRCNA to send official delegates to the world gathering in 1954.
 The hope was that the immigrant church would leave its adolescent mind of safety and risk entering the North American urban mainstream, as the senior denomination, the RCA, had done.
 As Calvin religion professor Henry Vander Goot stated: "Thanks to a newly educated class of leaders, many discovered that one could be a Christian and cultured at the same time.
 Moreover, this 'discovery' was taken to be a major contribution to CRC life in the new world, and there could be no turning back on it."
 The CRCNA has something distinctive to contribute to the ecumenical movement, it was argued, and it must be allowed to do so.
 Critics like Vander Goot insisted that the CRCNA would be subsumed by the "left-leaning Christianity" of the WCC, not the other way around.
 This was proved by the experience of the GKN, which entered the World Council for the same reason and was then co-opted by its agenda of "Third World issues."
 The CRCNA has sent official "observers" to WCC gatherings but has not yet decided to affiliate.
 The issue remains for now on the "back-burner," as does a parallel effort to forge closer ties to the RCA.

 Another major irritant in church life arose in 1986 with the publication of Howard Van Til's The Fourth Day.
 Van Til, professor of physics and astronomy at Calvin College, presented a theistic evolutionary view of the universe and of all living things, and declared the first eleven chapters of Genesis to be primeval rather than literal history.
-Van Til's colleagues, Clarence Menninga and Davis Young in the geology department, shared similar views.
+Van Til's colleagues, seemingly Clarence Menninga and Davis Young in the geology department, shared similar views.
 The issue had been presaged by developments in the GKN, by several committee reports of the Reformed Ecumenical Synod, and by the lectures of Calvin professors John De Vries and Donald Wilson, and Henry Stob and John Stek of the Seminary.
 De Vries in the 1950s allowed for human civilization to be at least 50,000 years old, but he held to the historicity of Adam and Eve.
 Stob at the Seminary similarly taught that "under God's governance and direction some kind of cosmic evolution had indeed occurred."
 Stek in the 1970s seemingly went further in his Old Testament course, and the Calvin board of trustees chastised him in 1981 for denying the event character of Genesis 1-3 and thereby violating the church's confessional position.
 The Calvin board and the national synod likewise criticized Van Til's flawed biblical exegesis, but the Board allowed him room to work in astronomy under the precepts of academic freedom.

 Conservatives were particularly alarmed by the "matter of Adam" at the college and seminary.
 Indeed, some considered Van Til a far greater threat to the doctrinal integrity of the church than ordaining women, because he cast into doubt the biblical teaching of Adam as covenant head and implied that sin preceded the fall.
 Postwar immigrants with Schilderian roots, such as Rein Leetsma, the "grandfather" of the 1990s secession movement, were particularly adamant about a literal reading of the creation account.
-The editors of Christian Renewal made this the central issue for several years and it spurred a growing readership.
+The editors of Christian Renewal made this THE central issue for several years and it spurred a growing readership.
 Theistic evolution continues to bedevil the URCNA and is the main stumbling block to merger with the Canadian Reformed and Orthodox Reformed denominations.
 Most alarming was the prospect that Stek, Van Til, and colleagues would influence a whole generation of future church leaders and educators, who would take an evolutionary view of origins into the pulpits and Christian secondary schools.
 Lester De Koster, former Calvin professor of speech and Banner editor, wrote an apologetic book, The Great Divide: Creation OR Evolution, which charged that Van Til had crossed the line.
 Van Til's theory of "creationomic science" merely paid lip service to the book of Genesis; it resulted in a "hybrid 'religion' mislabeled 'Christianity' to mislead."
 Christian Renewal published De Koster's critique in serial form over a full year, 1987-88.